jordan-dalby/ModUpdateChecker/README.md

 This fork does not use embeds, instead opting for a basic message to allow for tagging with @everyone or @here

+Images of this repository are available at https://hub.docker.com/repository/docker/zalosath/asa-mod-update-notifier/general or simply use ```zalosath/asa-mod-update-notifier``` in any docker format.

 ## UNRAID installation